 The carrying amount of investment property is the fair value of the property as determined by an independent valuer having an appropriate recognised professional qualification and recent experience in the location and category of the property being valued.
 Fair values were determined having regard to recent market transactions for similar properties in the same location as the Group's investment property.
-The last revaluation of investment property was performed in January 2024.
+The last revaluation of investment property was performed during October and November 2024.